 Mac Trash Recovery: Everything You Need to Know

-As usual, you are having a beautiful day, working on a document or syncing photos of your family to your Mac.
-All of a sudden, you start to be upset because you realize some files get accidentally deleted.
-Maybe you have dragged them to the Trash, or even have emptied Mac Trash.
+So you are working on a document on your Mac, or syncing family photos to an external drive.
+All of a sudden, you realize some files have got accidentally deleted.
+Maybe you have dragged them to the Trash, maybe you even have emptied Mac Trash.

-Now you may wonder: how do I recover or undelete files on Mac?
+Now these questions may come to your head: how do I recover or undelete files on Mac?
 Is it possible to undo Empty Trash option?

-Today, I'm here to answer your questions and show you everything related to Mac Trash file recovery.
+Today, we're here to address your puzzles.
+In this guide, we are going to show you everything related to Mac Trash recovery.

 Where is Trash on Mac?